strapi/documentation/docs/developer-docs/latest/guides/auth-request.md

 ## Login as a Reader

-To login as a user your will have to follow the [login documentation](/developer-docs/latest/development/plugins/users-permissions.md#login).
+To login as a user, you will need to follow the [login documentation](/developer-docs/latest/development/plugins/users-permissions.md#login).

 Here is the API route for the authentication `/auth/local`.

 You have to request it in **POST**.

-:::: tabs
+:::: tabs card

 ::: tab axios